Falls of Falloch

 The conceptual basis of the design centres on the notion of framing views.
 Framed views already exist on the site in a number of forms, from natural clearings within the woodland to glimpses of the river, surrounding hills or sky.
 Each provides unique points of interest which focus a visitor’s attention on a specific area or aspect of natural beauty.
 The design seeks to build upon this and offer an improved experience to capture the beauty, power and dynamism of the ever changing nature of the river and waterfall from season to season and day to day, which makes each visitor's experience unique.

 The site provides an intimate setting with a sense of enclosure created by the woodland and the rock formations around the basin of the waterfall.
 The journey through the woodland enhances the visitor’s experience, enticing them into an area of natural beauty culminating in the magnificent waterfall.

 The location of the pavilion was selected to avoid obstructing existing views to the waterfall from the pathways.
-The design seeks to provide a sensitive intervention and not detrimentally affect the setting and established attraction, which people visit and enjoy.
-This is achieved through the slenderness of the buildings form and its materiality, producing an elegant lightweight structure reminiscent of the surrounding trees and to create a juxtaposition with the rock formations over which the building is situated.
+The design seeks to provide a sensitive intervention without detrimentally affecting the setting.
+This is achieved through the use of natural materials and a slender building form that rests lightly on the surrounding rock formations.

-The designs scale, materiality and detailing has been developed to be appropriate and complementary to the natural beauty of the sites setting, and in parallel to ensure that the installation can be prefabricated off-site and assembled with minimal impact on the landscape.
-The white-oiled larch was chosen to provide texture, a human scale and to harmonise with the surrounding landscape.
+The design's scale, materiality and detailing has been developed to complement the natural beauty of the setting and ensure that the building can be prefabricated off-site and assembled with minimal impact on the landscape.